Socialist Workers Party (United States)

-The Socialist Workers Party (SWP) is a communist party in the United States.
-Originally a group in the Communist Party USA that supported Leon Trotsky against Soviet leader Joseph Stalin, it places a priority on "solidarity work" to aid strikes and is strongly supportive of Cuba.
-The SWP publishes The Militant, a weekly newspaper that dates back to 1928.
+The Socialist Workers Party (SWP) is a socialist party in the United States.
+The SWP began as a group which, because it supported Leon Trotsky over Soviet leader Joseph Stalin, was expelled from the Communist Party USA.
+Since the 1930s, it has published The Militant as a weekly newspaper.
 It also maintains Pathfinder Press.

+Until the collapse of the Soviet Union, the SWP was the largest Trotskyist organization in the United States.
+During the 1960s and 1970s, the SWP and its youth wing, the Young Socialist Alliance, were the third-largest socialist organizations, after the Communist Party USA and Students for a Democratic Society.
+The SWP suffered many splits and its membership declined.
+The modern SWP is smaller than its progeny, such as the Trotskyist Socialist Alternative and the Marxist-Leninist Party for Socialism and Liberation.

+The SWP places a priority on "solidarity work" to aid strikes and is strongly supportive of Cuba.
+During the 2020s, the SWP has expressed strong support for Israel and Zionism, denying the existence of the Gaza genocide, and for Ukraine.
+This contrasts with other U.S. socialist organizations, who take stances againt Zionism and in support of Palestinian nationalism while variously opposing aid to Ukraine or outright supporting the Putin regime and its narrative.

 History

 Communist League of America

 The SWP traces its origins back to the former Communist League of America (CLA), founded in 1928 by members of the CPUSA expelled for supporting Russian communist leader Leon Trotsky against Joseph Stalin.
 Concentrated almost exclusively in New York City and Minneapolis, the CLA did not have more than 100 adherents in 1929.
 After five years of propaganda work, the CLA remained a tiny organization, with a membership of about 200 and very little influence.

-The rise of fascism in Nazi Germany and the failure of the communist and social democratic left to stop its rise created a situation where radical parties throughout the world reexamined their priorities and sought mechanisms for building united action.
+The rise of fascism in Nazi Germany and the failure to stop its rise created a situation where radical parties throughout the world reexamined their priorities and sought mechanisms for building united action.
 As early as December 1933, a Trotskyist splinter group called the Communist League of Struggle (CLS), headed by former Socialist Party youth section leader Albert Weisbord and his wife Vera Buch, approached Norman Thomas of the Socialist Party of America seeking a united front hunger march of the two organizations followed by a general strike.
 This suggestion was dismissed as "poppycock" by SP Executive Secretary Clarence Senior, but the seed of the idea of joint action had been planted.